|Marvel Universe >> View Post|

 Eric Masterson was one worthy to posses the power of Thor, yet that did not make him Thor.
 I don't think he ever referred to himself as Thor, however I could be wrong.
 Similar to the Green Lantern ring, it's possible for anyone qualified to gain that power of Thor, and that has been that way from day one.
 Again, weilding the power of Thor does not make one Thor himself.

-He's?!?
-A Man-like MONSTER...an Elemental Force!
-He's?!?
+He's...
+A Man-like MONSTER ...an Astonishing force!
+He's...
 ASTONISHING!
-That's why you don't comprehend him!!
-And because he IS...Indestructible...the Battle Board will not tolerate him nor his INCREDIBLE abilities!!!
+That's why you don't comprehend him; and because he IS......Immortal; the Battle Board will not tolerate his Savage Rampaging, nor his INCREDIBLE abilities!!!
 Watch out for that Gamma-Surge - the WORLDBREAKER!!!

 Posted with Google Chrome 46.0.2490.76 on Linux